westermo/netbox/README.md

 ~$ sudo apt install build-essential m4
 ```

-> **Note:** the Zero build is what requires host-side libssl-dev, this
-> dependency may be removed in the future.

 To run in Qemu, either enable host-side build in `make menuconfig`, or
 for quicker builds you can use the version shipped with your Linux host.
 On Debian based systems: